top of page

 How often should I switch internet providers?

 At least consider it every 12 months — that's when introductory rates typically expire.
-Set a reminder, check what's available, and either switch or use competitor pricing to negotiate your current rate down.
-FreeConnect's tool makes it easy to compare options at your address any time.
+Set a reminder, check what's available, and switch if a better deal exists.
+Most people who do this consistently save $300–$500/year.

-What's the cheapest internet I can get right now?
+What are the cheapest internet plans available right now?

 bottom of page